Dickson Tarkighir

 Dickson Dominic Tarkighir (born 12 April 1969) is a Nigerian politician.
-He was a member of the 8th National Assembly of the Nigerian House of Representatives, representing Makurdi/Guma Federal Constituency and a member of the ECOWAS parliament.
+He is a member of the 10th Nigeria National Assembly of the Nigerian House of Representatives representing Makurdi/Guma Federal Constituency.
+He was also a member of the 8th National Assembly and a member of the ECOWAS parliament.

 Early life and education

 Dickson Tarkighir was born into the family of Mr and Mrs Tarkighir Ubur Adaga.
 He attended St. Thomas Primary School Ibume, Makurdi Local Government Area from 1976 to 1981 where he obtained his First School Leaving Certificate (FSLC).

 He proceeded to Nongov Community Secondary School, Tse-Kyo, Guma Local Government Area, where he graduated in 1986 with a Senior Secondary School Certificate.

 After a break in his educational pursuit, he was admitted to Edo State University, now Ambrose Alli University, Ekpoma, where he studied between 1998 and 2003 and graduated with a Bachelor's degree in Business Administration.

 He later gained admission to Ahmadu Bello University, Zaria, and graduated with a Master of Business Administration (MBA), in 2008.